...

 • Commits a simple assault upon a law enforcement officer, fireman, or certain other government employees…

-It is important to know the difference between simple assault and aggravated assault.
+It is essential to know the difference between simple assault and aggravated assault.
 Many times, prosecutors will charge you for aggravated assault when the facts only warrant a simple assault charge.
-An inexperienced New Jersey assault law attorney may not pick up on this.
-It is important to have an attorney who knows the law and is able to apply the law on assault to the specific facts of your case.
-At Hanlon Niemann & Wright, an experienced attorney can defend you and often help you negotiate a plea deal with the prosecutor and if warranted, plead guilty to a lesser serious charge.
-Don’t go it alone call Fredrick P. Niemann, Esq. today toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+An inexperienced New Jersey assault law attorney may miss this.
+It is essential to have an attorney who knows the law and can apply the law on assault to the specific facts of your case.
+At Hanlon Niemann & Wright, an experienced attorney can defend you and often help you negotiate a plea deal with the prosecutor and, if warranted, plead guilty to a lesser serious charge.
+Don’t go it alone, call Fredrick P. Niemann, Esq. today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 He’s here to protect you.

 What Kind of Sentence Can an Individual Face if Convicted of Simple Assault?

 As previously mentioned, simple assault is a disorderly person’s offense tried in Municipal Court.
-Simple assaults constitute a disorderly person’s offense and sentences include jail for up to six months, probation, a fine of up to $1,000, and additional surcharges.
-If the charge is for an aggravated assault, the length of sentence and fine amounts are subject to a significant increase.
+Simple assaults constitute a disorderly person’s offense, and sentences include jail for up to six months, probation, a fine of up to $1,000, and additional surcharges.
+If the charge is for aggravated assault, the length of the sentence and the acceptable amounts are subject to significant increases.

 Fredrick P. Niemann Esq.

 Simple and Aggravated Assault cases are one of the many challenging areas of Municipal Court.
-Not only are there different degrees of assault, but different penalties, fines and prison terms applied for each.
+Not only are there different degrees of assault, but different penalties, fines, and prison terms applied for each.
 Please call Fredrick P. Niemann, Esq., a knowledgeable NJ Municipal Court Simple Assault Attorney today.
-He can be reached toll-free at (855) 376-5291 or by email at fniemann@hnalwfirm.com.
+He can be reached at (732) 863-9900 or by email at fniemann@hnalwfirm.com.
 He looks forward to speaking with you.

 cant-travel-sidebar